Kero3333/my_api/README.md

 ### To modify one product
 send the request with the method PUT
 https://murmuring-mountain-62968.herokuapp.com/api/products/(id)
-in the body add the modifications (ex: { "title": "New title" } )
+in the body add the modifications in format JSON (ex: { "title": "New title" } )

 ### To add a product
 send the request with the method POST
 https://murmuring-mountain-62968.herokuapp.com/api/products/
-in the body add the new product (ex: { "title": "the title", "price": 100.3, ... } )
+in the body add the new product in format JSON (ex: { "title": "the title", "price": 100.3, ... } )

 ## Authors